blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 To make it easy to view all this information at once, I created a dashboard that displays all the charts.
 I also added a slicer to the dashboard, which allows users to filter the data based on different criteria.
 This makes it easy to identify the customer segments that are most likely to purchase a bike.

+Fig 3.
+This image shows the Bike Sales Dashboard.

 ## Key Findings

 Using the dashboard, we were able to determine the following insights: